 The presence of grain also allows us to eliminate other natural non-ivory materials such as bone and glued together ivory dust.
 But like the black light test, grain alone does not guarantee a piece is ivory.
 You must use several tests before you can make an accurate judgement.

 The key feature to identifying elephant ivory is a unique pattern of crosshatching that appear in cross sections of elephant tusk.
 These lines, actually rows of microscopic tubes, are known as Schreger Lines; where they cross form Schreger Angles.
 Schreger Lines have never been duplicated in artificial plastics or resins.
-Schreger Lines must be present to qualify a pieces as elephant ivory.
+The presence of Schreger Lines always qualifies a piece as elephant ivory.
 The lines are most easily seen in the bases of figures and anywhere cuts are made at right angles to the grain.
 While the presence of Schreger Lines can be diagnostic, they may not always be obvious and depending on how a piece of ivory was cut they won't always show.
 It is a myth that a piece made of ivory will always have them, so the absence of Schreger Lines cannot be a reliable indicator of a substance other than ivory.

 Schreger Angles are used to establish whether ivory is from present day elephants or extinct elephants such as mammoths.
 This is an important distinction because the sale of extinct elephant ivory is basically unrestricted while the sale of present day elephant ivory is tightly regulated.
 Schreger Angles of less than 90° indicate mammoth ivory; angles greater than 115° indicate elephant ivory.
 Use the outer Schreger Angles (closest to the outside edge) only for this test.
 Do not use Schreger Angles in the center of the tusk.
 Measure at least five angles to get a true average.